dfe-analytical-services/excel-to-R/Wiki/Excel-to-R-%2D-how-do-I....%3F.md

 The purpose of this page is to explain how to do Excel tasks in R. We focus on methods that can be applied to the [R data frame](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/data.frame), using the [dplyr](https://www.rdocumentation.org/packages/dplyr/versions/0.7.8) package for data manipulations.

+dplyr logic focuses around the "pipe" **%>%** with shortcut ctrl+shift+m.
+Essentially everything on the left-hand side of **%>%** gets "piped" into the next argument.
+This avoids having long lines of code defining new outputs based on previous outputs.

 <h2>How to do common Excel tasks in R:</h2>

 | **Common Excel Task** | **How to do in R dataframe (with dplyr)** |